xcp-ng/xcp-ng-org/docs/guides.md

 XCP-ng has support for creating a software RAID for the operating system but it is limited to RAID level 1 (mirrored drives) and by the size of the drives used.
 It is strictly intended for hardware redundancy and doesn't provide any additional storage beyond what a single drive provides.

 These instructions describe how to add more storage to XCP-ng using software RAID and show measures that need to be taken to avoid problems that may happen when booting.
+You should read through these instructions at least once to become familiar with them before proceeding and to evaluate whether the process fits your needs.
+Look at the "Troubleshooting" section of these instructions to get some idea of the kinds of problems that can happen.

+An example installation is described below using a newly installed XCP-ng software RAID system.
+This covers only one specific possibility for software RAID.
+See the "More and Different" section of these instructions to see other possibilities.

+In addition, the example presented below is a fresh installation and not being installed onto a production system.
+The changes described in the instructions can be applied to a production system but, as with any system changes, there is always a risk of something going badly and having some data loss.
+If performing this on a production system, make sure that there are good backups of all VMs and other data on the system that can be restored to this system or even a different one in case of problems.

 These instructions assume you are starting with a server already installed with software RAID and have no other storage repositories defined except what may be on the existing RAID.